-With the help of a checklist, these questions can be clarified step by step and discussed in the team.
+With the help of a harness inspection checklist, these questions can be clarified step by step and discussed in the team.
 In addition, the upcoming implementation of the measures can also be planned and completed in a structured way with a checklist.

 There are a variety of fall protection systems on the market, which makes it all the more crucial to draw the right conclusions from the risk assessment.
 Depending on the nature of the working environment and the workplace only certain measures can be implemented at all: